Obutho-Ian-Odhiambo/printf/README.md

 PRINTF

+Creating a printf function from scratch.
-Peer project with David Mutune
+Project done with David Mutune.